Skip to content

 To achieve its investment objectives, the endowment uses a multi-manager structure of complementary investment styles and asset classes to invest portfolio assets.
 An asset class is a category of investments that share similar characteristics and behave in a similar way in the market.
 For example, stocks, bonds, and real estate are different asset classes.
 Each class has its own level of risk and potential return.
 The purpose of allocating among a variety of asset classes and strategies is to ensure a proper level of diversification, enhancing total return while avoiding undue risk and concentration.
 The Institute’s Investment Policy Statement provides targets for asset allocation as well as lower and upper allocation limits for each asset class.

-During the past fiscal year, the Investment Committee made a strategic decision to replace a number of actively managed U.S. and ex-U.S. developed equity fund investments with comparable index funds.
-In highly efficient, heavily-traded markets such as large-cap U.S. equities, long-term outperformance by active managers has been fairly rare, while index funds offer comparatively low fees.
+In fiscal year 2024/2025, the Investment Committee made a strategic decision to replace a number of actively managed U.S. and ex-U.S. developed equity fund investments with comparable index funds.
+In highly efficient, heavily traded markets such as large-cap U.S. equities, long-term outperformance by active managers has been fairly rare, while index funds offer comparatively low fees.
 The portfolio will retain smaller satellite positions with a limited number of high-confidence active managers.
 Additionally, the Committee has developed a plan to increase the portfolio’s exposure to private equity and venture capital investments.
 While these investments are less liquid than other components of a diversified portfolio, incorporating them enhances long-term growth potential, reduces overall volatility, and provides access to unique investment opportunities before they become public.
 Prudent implementation of this shift in exposure will take several years.

 Asset Classes Within Pratt’s Endowment Portfolio: